-These regional winners will then have the opportunity to present their work virtually to our panel of judges, who will crown our national winner.
+These regional winners will then have the opportunity to present their work at a virtual 'Winners' Day', where our panel of NHS judges will crown the overall national winner(s).

 Our regions are: East Midlands; East of England; London; North East; North West; Thames Valley and Wessex; Kent, Surrey and Sussex; South West; West Midlands; and Yorkshire and the Humber.